 Three approaches to mitigating conflicts in the workplace

-Conflict is an inevitable part of life, but what should you do when conflict occurs between two or more of your employees?
+Conflict is an inevitable part of life, but what should you do to resolve conflict that occurs between two or more of your employees?
 There are many different strategies you might consider, but here are three approaches that research tells us are among the most effective way to resolve conflicts that may arise in the workplace:

 Helping Everybody Cool Off